July 31, 2011

 As we conclude our study of Jesus and the Psalms, we read now about His crucifixion.
 Even in His death, Jesus continued to fulfill the prophecies of the Old Testament.
 In this case, the soldiers played their part in the unfolding drama of crucifixion.
 Jesus, as both Lord and Savior, magnificently planned and fulfilled every part of the Old Testament prophecies concerning Him and His death.
 Our wonderful Savior laid down His life, according to His plans, and everyone else, often without their knowledge, acted roles written long before by the Master.

 The Law of the Passover.
-In John 19:31, page 1694, the Jews not only had that passage in their minds, but they also had another issue regarding the day of Preparation belonging to the Passover week (compare Luke 23:54 and Mark 15:42, indicating the Sabbath was the next day, meaning that Jesus was crucified on Friday).
-According to Leviticus 23:5-6, page 200, “In the first month, on the fourteenth day of the month at twilight is the Lord’s Passover.”
+In John 19:31, the Jews not only had that passage in their minds, but they also had another issue regarding the day of Preparation belonging to the Passover week (compare Luke 23:54 and Mark 15:42, indicating the Sabbath was the next day, meaning that Jesus was crucified on Friday).
+According to Leviticus 23:5-6, “In the first month, on the fourteenth day of the month at twilight is the Lord’s Passover.”
 Then on the next day, the Feast of Unleavened Bread begins and lasts for seven days.
-Both events relate directly the death of the people’s rescue from Egypt and their flight from their oppressors.
+Both events relate directly to the people’s rescue from Egypt and their flight from their oppressors.
 It also pictures the sacrifice of the Passover lamb to avoid the judgment of God by sprinkling blood.
 This picture of Christ shedding His blood as the perfect sacrifice for sin, once and for all times, dominates the imagery here.

 So we learn more about Jesus and the Psalms today.

 ● We see that Jesus did not have one bone of His body broken, just as the Passover lamb had no bone of its body broken.

 ● God prevented the soldiers from breaking the legs of Jesus, just as the Psalmist prophesied hundreds of years before.